 “So this information is going to help us make a much more educated estimate on the needs,” Larsen said.
 That information, he added, could then help the state determine the source of financing and revenue to tap into to help municipalities get caught up and maintain their critical infrastructure.

-The bill moves to the full Senate for consideration.
+The bill moves to the Senate Appropriations Committee.

 For more legislative coverage, click here